Remembering the 1922 Art Week in São Paulo

 Exploring the Scottsdale Arts District

 Since the early 2000s, Optima has called Scottsdale home.
 The one-of-a-kind desert city offers a little bit of something for everyone.
 Golf lovers can enjoy the sprawling championship courses, foodies have access to some of the country’s finest dining and chic boutiques provide shoppers endless entertainment.
-We are proud of our contributions to this vibrant city with the amazing communities of Optima Camelview Village, Optima Sonoran Village and Optima Kierland, and equally proud to see the city continuing to expand its cultural offerings to residents and visitors alike.
+We are proud of our contributions to this vibrant city with the amazing communities of Optima Camelview Village, Optima Sonoran Village, Optima Kierland, and Optima McDowell Mountain and equally proud to see the city continuing to expand its cultural offerings to residents and visitors alike.
 Today we’re exploring one of the city’s most treasured locations, the Scottsdale Arts District

 The arts district consists of an entire neighborhood found in the heart of Downtown Scottsdale, running along Main Street for roughly six blocks.
 Celebrated art galleries sit next to amazing art installations.
 Around them, retailers, boutiques and acclaimed restaurants ensure that visitors to the district are fully immersed in the best of everything.